VETURISRIRAM/TEST/README.md

 #### Where can I find plots?

 You can find find the plots snippets in the directory `Plot Insights`.
 You can view how the categorical features are mapped in the `mappings.txt` file.
 There is a description about the plots in the 'Readings' Word Document.

+#### Jupyter Notebook

+You can launch and try to run the code yourself in the Jupyter Notebook(`TrussCaseStudy`) too.
+It has step-by-step description of the code.